IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

 ***

 ## Installation Steps Overview
-1. Import the flows into App Connect
+1. Configure App Connect
+   1. Authenticate
+   2. Import Flows
+2. Configure TRIRIGA
-2. TRIRIGA OM Package & Configuration
+   1. Import TRIRIGA OM Package
-   - Point integration object to App Connect Flow
+   2. Point integration object to App Connect Flow
-3. Maximo Configurations
+3. Configure Maximo
+   1. Add necessary fields
-   - Publish channel to point to App Connect Flow
+   2. Publish channel to point to App Connect Flow
-   - Manually add necessary fields
 4. Test
-  - MAS outbound connectivity
+   1. MAS outbound connectivity
-  - TRIRIGA POSTMAN
+   2. TRIRIGA POSTMAN

 ***

 ## Part 1.
-Installing the Right Flows into App Connect
+Configure App Connect

 ### App Connect Authentication

 >Access to an instance of App Connect with a deployed instance of a Designer is required.
-This code pattern has been tested with App Connect version 3.0.

 1. Two accounts need to be created from the **Catalog** tab in order to connect the applications.
 Once all of the connectors have loaded, type in **http** to find the HTTP Application.